ChaZamFr/RESNET-Pico-Report/README.md

 3) Critical Silent Data Corruption (Critical SDC) - When the fault changes the corruption
 4) Detectable Unrecoverable Errors (DUE) - Fault causing a system hang or crash

-Read it from a paper called [Evaluating Different Fault Injection Abstractions on the Assessment of DNN SW Hardening Strategies](https://ieeexplore.ieee.org/document/10915284)
+I read it from a paper called [Evaluating Different Fault Injection Abstractions on the Assessment of DNN SW Hardening Strategies](https://ieeexplore.ieee.org/document/10915284)